azuredevcollege/SAP/sap-oauth-saml-flow/AzureActiveDirectoryConfiguration/README.md

 > ### Introduction

 > The following steps register the two applications in AAD:
-> 1. The first app registration for the frontend web app enables authentication for the user in AAD
+> 1. The first app registration for the frontend web app enables authentication for the user in the AAD.
 > 2. The second app registration represents SAP Netweaver with the backend service and is required to support the On-behalf-of flow to request the SAML assertion.
 This app will be registered as an enterprise application from the AAD Gallery

 > The following steps need an access token and a SAML assertion issued by the AAD: